elucian/bee/draft/readme.md

 1. First clone then create a new branch with your user-name in repository;
 2. If you have a small feature that do not have example files just make a *.md file;
 3. For examples make a sub-folder with feature-name and post example *.bee files inside;
-4. Talks bout your suggestion on discord and make a pull request.
+4. Talk about your suggestion on discord and make a pull request.

 ## Acceptance